What Is CPU Cache? (L1, L2, and L3 Cache)

 This means the only differences between the two CPUs are the speed and size of the cache.
 Even with such small differences, the 3D stacked process provides up to 25% more FPS in Monster Hunter World over the 5900X.
 On average, it is 15% faster in gaming.

-This is the performance boost we usually see when jumping to a smaller process and not merely by adding more cache.
+This is the performance boost we typically see when jumping to a smaller process and not just by adding more cache.

-However, this is perhaps only the case for AMD’s newer and faster cache.
-What about the memory found in CPUs from previous generations?
+However, this is maybe only the scenario for AMD’s more recent and faster cache.
+What about the memory found in CPUs from previous epochs?

 Based on TechSpot’s thorough analysis and testing, it appears that CPU cache has a notable effect on gaming performance.